charles-uno/charles-uno.github.io/_drafts/2017-07-16-malpractice.md

 ---

+The medical malpractice system is acceptable.

+Like doctors, police officers are routinely faced with life-and-death choices.
+Sometimes they make mistakes, and people die.

+Unwilling to ascribe blame to the institution

+Like doctors,

 Might a similar system work for police officers?

 Like doctors, police officers are routinely faced with life-and-death choices.
 Sometimes they make mistakes, and people die[^1].
 The nature of the institution makes it hard to restrict blame to a single officer[^2].
 And if we treat police like criminals, our best and brightest will go elsewhere -- a downward spiral of ever-worse policing.